-The University of Wisconsin-Eau Claire's chemistry, ACS - traditional or general emphasis is designed for students interested in working as practicing chemists.
+The University of Wisconsin-Eau Claire's chemistry, ACS certified program is designed for students interested in working as practicing chemists or a career in scientific research.
 The major is proudly certified by the American Chemical Society (ACS) and prepares graduates for immediate employment in government or industry labs as well as admission to graduate school.

-Rooted in undergraduate research, the chemistry, ACS - general emphasis program provides countless opportunities for experimentation and discovery.
+Rooted in undergraduate research, the chemistry, ACS certified major provides countless opportunities for experimentation and discovery.
 In addition to research-embedded curriculum, faculty members within the department will regularly invite you to join their latest research projects — or encourage you to start your own.
 These unique opportunities allow you to use an impressive array of modern instrumentation, co-author manuscripts and work with experts from renowned organizations like Mayo Clinic Health System.

 The curriculum throughout the major includes core courses in chemistry, physics and mathematics, with a variety of chemistry electives to choose from.
 Course topics include chemical analysis, inorganic compounds and reactions, mechanics, fundamentals of biochemistry and quantitative study of the physical properties of matter.
 A required capstone reinforces fundamental concepts and will improve your technical writing and laboratory skills.

 Whether you're headed to graduate school or to jobs in industry, you'll leave UW-Eau Claire ready to hit the ground running.
+This major offers excellent preparation for graduate students, as well as immediate employment in a wide range of industries, including health care, pharmaceuticals, agriculture, nutrition and much more.
 Real-world experience, exceptional career preparation, and an impressive set of technical and communication skills continually set our graduates apart and allow them to excel in whatever they do.

 Innovative instruments and facilities.
 The chemistry department at UW-Eau Claire is home to a comprehensive suite of state-of-the-art instrumentation for chemical analysis — and you'll have direct access to it.
 Here you can master a number of specialized research instruments, including an X-ray diffractometer, an optical cryostat, a jet-cooled expansion system and a supercomputing cluster (BGSC) — a high-performance computing system that provides resources that are on par with (or above) what is available at most major research institutions.
 You'll also be able to use specialized laboratories, including a laser spectroscopy lab, a low-temperature spectroscopy lab, a computational lab and a thermal analysis lab.